Alternative Dispute Resolution (ADR) Directive and repeal of the Online Dispute Resolution (ODR)

 Relevance

-The proposal to amend the ADR Directive aims to make the ADR framework fit to the digital markets by covering all categories of disputes concerning EU consumer rights, improve the access to ADR in cross-border disputes and simplify ADR procedures to all actors.
-The purpose of the repeal of the ODR regulation is to replace it by user-friendly digital tools to assist consumers in finding a redress tool to resolve their dispute.
+The directive aims to make the ADR framework fit to the digital markets by covering all categories of disputes concerning EU consumer rights, improve the access to ADR in cross-border disputes and simplify ADR procedures to all actors.

-The proposal to repeal the ODR Regulation and amend the ADR directive will require amendments to the Norwegian Lov om godkjenning av klageorganer for forbrukersaker (godkjenningsloven) and Forskrift om klageorganer I forbrukersaker.
+Implementation of the directive in Norway will require amendments to the Norwegian Lov om godkjenning av klageorganer for forbrukersaker (godkjenningsloven) and Forskrift om klageorganer i forbrukersaker.

 Key obligations